 - Regular care and maintenance of the barbeque firebox and hood will significantly increase its life and long term appearance. - Excess grease and fat can be removed using Bar-B-Chef Heavy Duty BBQ Cleaner and warm water with a soft scraper (not metal edged).
-Do not use caustic cleaning agents as these can quickly damage surface coatings and gradually damage even metal finishes. - Before cleaning the inside of the body it is advisable to let the barbeque fully cool, then remove the cooking surfaces and be careful not to get water into the burner holes. - Care must be taken not to immerse the gas controls (manifold and injectors) in water. - After cleaning and re-assembling the barbeque it is important to check that the barbeque functions correctly.
+Do not use caustic cleaning agents as these can quickly damage surface coatings and gradually damage even metal finishes.

+- Before cleaning the inside of the body it is advisable to cool, then remove the cooking surface and be careful not to get water into the burner holes. - Care must be taken not to immerse the gas controls (manifold and injectors) in water. - After cleaning and re-assembling the barbeque it is important to check that the barbeque functions correctly.

-The Drip Tray:
+The Grease Cup:

-- You should change the fat absorbent material regularly and keep the fat tray itself clean to prevent a build up of grease.
+You should clean the grease cup itself after every use to prevent a build up of grease.
 If you don't do this, a fat fire can result.
-This can be guite dangerous, and will certainly void the warranty on your barbeque. - A good tip is to line the bottom of the fat tray with a layer of Fatsoak (available from your local Barbeques Galore store).
+This can be quite dangerous, and any consequential damage to your barbeque will not be warranted.